alexgot1151/Payday3-Internal/README-ANALYZER.md

 Repo: https://github.com/Omega172/Payday3-Internal

-Compiled DLL and PDB Provided along side the source for quick anilysis.
+Compiled DLL and PDB Provided along side the source for quick analysis.

 Building:
-Requires xmake, vcpkg, and an installation of VisualStudio with the C++ build tools for the compiler.
+Requires xmake, and an installation of VisualStudio with the C++ build tools for the compiler.

 in the project root, run the following commands: